BenBenBenB/minecraft-object-utils/README.md

 ```

 ### Generating toml files
-I generated the blocks file by running Minecraft out of IntelliJ.
+I generated the toml by running Minecraft out of IntelliJ.
 I'd like to make a fabric/forge mod that can output these files.
 For now, some rough code is here: [minecraft-registry-dumper](https://github.com/BenBenBenB/minecraft-registry-dumper)